8.2. Quadratic forms#

 it is seen that the lines \(x_2 = \pm 2x_1\) are asymptotes.
 Namely, if \(x_1 \to \pm \infty\), then

-If in (8.2.4) the parameter \(b\) is not equal to zero, the principal axes can be found by diagonalization of the quadratic form
+If in Equation (8.2.4) the parameter \(b\) is not equal to zero, the principal axes can be found by diagonalisation of the quadratic form

 The next proposition explains how.

-For notational convenience we denote the coefficient in the cross term as \(2b\).
+For notational convenience we have denoted the coefficient of the cross term as \(2b\).

 Suppose the conic \(\mathcal{C}\) is defined by the equation